- What are the seven summits?

 Climbed these mountain peaks, whether it is Mount Kilimanjaro in Tanzania or Mount Elbrus in Europe.

-Climbing to these mountain summits requires trained guides and special climbing equipment for safe climbs to the top.
+Climbing to these mountain summits requires trained guides and specialized climbing equipment for safe ascent.

 What are the seven summits for each continent?